 Every company has to perform a cloud migration at some point of their scaling up.
 We provide a cloud migration checklist to help you make the right choices and avoid mistakes.

-We have already covered the most common mistakes made during cloud transition and mentioned the right approaches to dealing with the challenges that arise.
+We have already covered the most commonand mentioned the right approaches to dealing with the challenges that arise.
 Today we describe the best-case scenario of cloud migration and explore the steps needed to make everything work fine.

 Below we describe each of these steps in more details.